Are you writing articles but ignoring SEO on your blog?

 6. Check and adjust your SEO work

 Follow what Yoast suggests.
-If the readability light is not green, break up your sentences to be shorter.
+If the readability light is not green, see why and fix it.
 Tweak your text to adjust.
 See what turns red or green on the tool dashboard.
 It will tell you exactly what to do to maximize SEO value.
 Just do it.

 Now you’ve done all you can in your dashboard.
 The rest is engagement, which adds another marble in your SEO jar.